 In 2013, Binghamton University developed a new approach to hiring faculty and supporting research by creating five Transdisciplinary Areas of Excellence (TAEs).
+A sixth TAE was added in 2018.
 All are areas of inquiry in which Binghamton has developed strength in research and graduate education and raise complex questions.

 Citizenship, Rights and Cultural Belonging

 A central hub for data-centered research, the Data Science area of excellence is a collaborative group from across campus whose members are at the leading edge of the data science revolution within their own disciplines, fostering collaboration on identification of significant problems to bridge between theory and applications, advance techniques to gather and interpret data, and address the urgent problems facing society.

 Each TAE is guided by a faculty steering committee of 12-15 members.

 - The steering committees identify new faculty positions necessary to support the work of the TAEs;

 - participate in recruitment of TAE faculty;